 Thank you for choosing to camp with us.

-In these difficult times we continue to modify our operations to meet the criteria set out by the Public Health Authority.
-Please respect our staff and the guidelines that we need to follow to meet the operational, cleaning and sanitizing criteria.
+In these difficult COVID times we continue to modify our operations to meet the criteria as set out by the Public Health Authority.
+Please respect our staff and the guidelines that we are required to follow to meet the operational, cleaning and sanitizing criteria.
 This is for your protection and our staff’s protection.
 Occupancy guidelines are also in place for many of our buildings.
 Let’s all be nice to each other and please understand that we have implemented the following recommendations to keep everyone safe.

-- Some locations still have washrooms, showers & laundry facilities open, but we highly recommend you use your own RV unit whenever possible.
+- Some of our locations have ltd washrooms, showers & laundry facilities open, but we highly recommend you use your own RV unit whenever possible.